 the data is protected even if the device is lost or stolen.

 Q. How can I get familiar with all the screens in CareGiverInfo and OurMedDB?

 Both Apps provide a demo using a fictitious John Doe family, enabling the viewing and usage of the same screens that are used with

 Q. What is the best way to get started to store personal information into the system?

-Enter “changeme” as the password and then select the Change PSWD control.
-When the Assign Password screen is displayed enter a
+For OurMedDB enter “changeme” as the password and then select the Change PSWD control.
+When the Assign Password screen is

 Q. Will the data entered be backed up as part of the iTunes and iCloud backup procedures?